AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 Some websites and web services still support Java Plug-Ins.
 The API that serves as the basis for Java plug-ins has serious security vulnerabilities.
 You can disable such plug-ins for security purposes.
 Nevertheless, even if you decide to use *Block Java* option, JavaScript will still be enabled.

+### DNS server timeout period

+Here you can specify the time in milliseconds that AdGuard will wait for the response from the selected DNS server before resorting to fallback.
+If you don’t fill in this field or enter an invalid value, the value of 5000 will be used.

 ### Use HTTP/3 for DNS-over-HTTPS

 Enables HTTP/3 for DNS-over-HTTPS upstreams to accelerate connection if the selected upstream supports this protocol.
 This means that enabling this option does not guarantee that all DNS requests will be sent via HTTP/3.